Constitution and Bylaws

 Section 9: Vacancy

-In case of a vacancy among the officers or directors, caused by death, resignation or removal, the president shall, with the approval of the Board, appoint an acting successor to serve until the next election, provided that the majority of the Board of Directors is legally blind.
+In case of a vacancy among the officers or directors caused by death, resignation or removal, the president shall, with the approval of the Board, appoint an acting successor to serve until the next election, provided that the majority of the Board of Directors is legally blind.

 Article VI: Meetings

-Section 1: Annual Meetings
+Section 1: Annual Meeting

 Section 2: Special Meetings